-From spending more time fixing up her rural cabin to signing up for swimming lessons and spending more time on her stained-glass hobby, Nathalie has planned well for the day in July when, 55 years of age, she will have completed 10 years at the government, where she can walk away with a Defined Benefit Pension plan that pays $17,000 annually for life—starting when Nathalie turns 60.
-“It might not sound like much because after all, I only worked at the government for 10 years, but I’m a good saver and can live on a modest income of $35,000 net for life and be very happy and that’s what I plan to do,” says Nathalie.
-“But until my $17,000 a year government pension kicks in at age 60, I will have to finance my $35,000 net [income] for living expenses from my investments.”
+From spending more time fixing up her rural cabin to signing up for swimming lessons and spending more time on her stained-glass hobby, Nathalie has planned well for the day when, at 55, she will have completed 10 years at her government job, and she can walk away with a defined benefit pension plan that pays $17,000 annually for life—starting when Nathalie turns 60.
+“It might not sound like much because after all, I only worked at the government for 10 years, but I’m a good saver and can live on a modest income of $35,000 net for life and be very happy, and that’s what I plan to do,” says Nathalie.
+“But until my $17,000-a-year government pension kicks in at age 60, I will have to finance my $35,000 net [income] for living expenses from my investments.”

-Nathalie has been meticulous with planning her finances, a habit that dates back to age six when her parents helped her learn the basics of good saving and investing.
-“Mom was in charge and she showed me the value of saving and earning a dollar,” says Nathalie.
-“I even remember when I was a teenager—using my bike to sell Avon cosmetics in our small Quebec village where I was raised,” says Nathalie.
+Nathalie has been meticulous in planning her finances, a habit that dates back to age six, when her parents helped her learn the basics of good saving and investing.
+“Mom was in charge, and she showed me the value of saving and earning a dollar,” says Nathalie.
+“I even remember, when I was a teenager, using my bike to sell Avon cosmetics in our small Quebec village where I was raised,” says Nathalie.
 “I like to learn about everything and have really enjoyed learning about investing.”

 To prepare for leaving the workforce, Nathalie spoke to her financial advisor last year to ensure she had enough money to retire on.
-“But he also mentioned that since I will need $35,000 annually until age 60 when I can start my $17,000 a year annual pension, I should withdraw this $35,000 annually from my RRSP,” says Natalie.
+“But he also mentioned that since I will need $35,000 annually until age 60, when I can start my $17,000-a-year annual pension, I should withdraw this $35,000 annually from my RRSP,” says Nathalie.

-As a result of that conversation, Nathalie has set up a GIC ladder with $35,000 wrungs.
-“I know that I’ll pay taxes on the $35,000 but I could sell some ETF units in my non-registered account to pay for it if need be,” says Natalie.
+As a result of that conversation, Nathalie has set up a GIC ladder with $35,000 rungs.
+“I know that I’ll pay taxes on the $35,000, but I could sell some ETF units in my non-registered account to pay for it if need be,” says Nathalie.

 Nathalie has run the numbers herself.
-She will earn $40,000 this year working until July 2018, when she plans to retire.
-In August 2018, she plans to use a $15,000 GIC rung plus $10,000 from her high-interest rate saving account in her unregistered savings account to live on until January 2019.
-At that time, she’s going to tap into her RRSP since her taxation level is going to go down dramatically because she won’t be earning her salary anymore (retirement).
+She earned $40,000 this year.
+After she retires, she plans to use a $15,000 GIC rung plus $10,000 from her high-interest saving account in her unregistered savings account to live on until January 2019.
+At that time, she’s going to tap into her RRSP since her taxation level is going to go down dramatically because she won’t be earning her salary anymore.
 “That’s the plan for the first five years—2019 to 2023,” says Nathalie.

 Starting at age 60—at the end of 2023—Nathalie figures her RRSP will be worth around $155,000 (assuming a 0% return, to be conservative.)
 But Nathalie has three questions.
-First, “Should I do what the advisor recommended and use the RRSP to fund my first five years of retirement from age 55 to 60?” queries Nathalie.
+First: “Should I do what the advisor recommended and use the RRSP to fund my first five years of retirement from age 55 to 60?”

-One thing’s for sure—Nathalie can’t wait until this summer to wave goodbye to full-time work.
-And if one thing’s certain, she plans to spend all her money by age 100.
+One thing’s for sure—Nathalie can’t wait to wave goodbye to full-time work.
+And she plans to spend all her money by age 100.
 “I won’t be leaving any inheritances,” says Nathalie.
 “I want to have a good time in retirement.”